 3.3.2.
-Table Units for S 5
+Table Units for \$5

-Topic area: Legal fram ework Sub-topic area: Implication of nursing practice S5 Ethics and professional code of conduct Number of lessons: 6 Key Unit Competency : To be able to explain effe ctively the good and b ad nursing practices Learning Objectives Knowledge and understanding Skills Attitudes and Values Content Learning Activities
+Topic area: Legal framework Sub-topic area: Implication of nursing practice S5 Ethics and professional code of conduct Unit 1: Legal issues in I Unit 1: Legal issues in Nursing Key Unit Competency : To be able to explain effe ctively the good and b ad nursing practices Learning Objectives Knowledge and Skills Content Lagurina Astivitica understanding Values Content Learning Activities

 Define the concepts of good and bad nursing practices Differentiate good and bad nurse practices Compare the terms malpractice and negligence.
-Acknowledge nursing responsibilities related to consent form 1.
-Identification of good and bad nurse practices video on the healthcare provision, discuss in groups the malpractice and negligence found in clinical areas.
+Acknowledge nursing responsibilities related to consent form Identification of good and bad nurse practices By watching a video on the healthcare provision, discuss in groups the malpractice and negligence found in clinical areas.
 Identify good and bad nurse practices Outline the potential consequences of tampering with a nursing document.
 Describe the processes of legal professionals use to detect interfering issues in nursing documentations.
-Compare nursing responsibilities related to consent in non-life-threatening versus emergency room situation Relate the basic legal considerations of the Good Samaritan laws and how they apply to the nursing profession.
+Compare nursing responsibilities related to consent in non-life-threatening versus Relate the basic legal considerations of the Good Samaritan laws and how they apply to the nursing profession.
 Explain the right time to disclose clinical information Utilize the processes legal professionals use to detect interfering issues in nursing documents.
-Recognize processes legal professionals may use to detect interfering issues in nursing documents.
+Recognize processes legal professionals may use to detect interfering issues in nursir documents.
 2. Concepts of malpractice, negligence.
 3. Legal issues in nursing practice 4.
 Legal Sanctions in nursing practice 5.
 Disclosure of clinical information.
 Using case studies, discuss in groups the role of appropriate nursing documentation.
-Links to other subjects s: Fundamentals of Nursing